+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

+Postcode:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Day time telephone number: Evening telephone number:

+Please give details of your complaint, including whether you have spoken to anybody at

+the school about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Are you attaching any paperwork: it so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

-Deter

 Date: